vegaprotocol/documentation/docs/tutorials/building_a_bot/streaming-data.md

 ```

 This is a slightly longer module, but generally contains a couple of different patterns repeated for each endpoint.
 We'll work through the components of one and others should follow from there.
-We start by initialising a couple of fields in our `__init__`:
+Start by initialising a couple of fields in `__init__`:

 ```python
         self._orders: dict[str, Order] = {}
         self._orders_lock = Lock()
 ```

-Our dictionary is what we will use to store information about all orders which have been fed through the websocket, along with an initial snapshot at the start.
-We then also create a `Lock` object, which we will use when updating or reading the dictionary to ensure that a read always has access to a point-in-time snapshot.
+The dictionary is used to store information about all orders that have been fed through the WebSocket, along with an initial snapshot at the start.
+Then create a `Lock` object, which will be used when updating or reading the dictionary to ensure that a read always has access to a point-in-time snapshot.

 ```python
     def get_orders(self) -> list[Order]: